One of the main objectives of VBA and (more generally) Excel is to work with (and manipulate) data.

 The most common way to declare module-level VBA variables is by using the Dim statement.
 Alternatively, you can use the Private statement.

-However, Richard Mansfield and Microsoft suggest that using the Private statement can be a better alternative for declaring module-level variables.
-The reason for this is that, since you’ll generally use the Dim statement to declare procedure-level variables, using a different keyword (Private) to declare module-level variables makes the code more readable by allowing you to distinguish between procedure-level and module-level variables easily.
+However, some advanced VBA users suggest that using the Private statement can be a better alternative for declaring module-level variables.
+The reason for this is that, since you'll generally use the Dim statement to declare procedure-level variables, using a different keyword (Private) to declare module-level variables makes the code more readable by allowing you to distinguish between procedure-level and module-level variables easily.

 Just as is the case for procedure-level variables, the key to determining the scope of a module-level variable is the location of the particular declaration statement.
 You declare a module-level VBA variable:

 - Within the module in which you want to use the variable.

 - Outside of any of the procedures stored within the module.

 The way to achieve this is simply by including the relevant variable declaration statements within the Declarations section that appears at the beginning of a module.

 In the case of the sample Excel workbooks that accompany this tutorial, the Declarations section is where the Option Explicit statement appears.

 You can, when working within any VBA module, easily get to the Declarations section within the Visual Basic Environment by clicking on the drop-down list on the top right corner of the Code Window (known as the Procedure Box) and selecting “(Declarations)”.

 This same drop-down list continues to display “(Declarations)” as long as you're working within the Declarations section of the relevant module.